thisyearnofear/amacaster-v2/contracts/README.md

-# Amacaster Smart Contracts
+# Amacast Smart Contracts

-This directory contains the smart contracts for the Amacaster platform, deployed on Optimism Sepolia testnet.
+This directory contains the smart contracts for the Amacast platform, deployed on Optimism Sepolia testnet.

 ## Core Features